 It’s June 3rd and my baby sister’s birthday.
 Even though I was nearly five years old old when she was born, I don’t remember her as a baby.
 It's like I spent my early childhood in a fog.
 My earliest memory of S is just a vague snippet of her being toddler-ish in a playpen and my brother and our cousin catering to her every whim.
 If she looked at something, the boys fetched it for her.
 Then Mom would tell them to knock it off and let her learn to reach and grab and get things for herself.

 S as a sassy kid, with our dog Colette.
+I had this outfit in navy blue. |

-There is a memory fragment of S being in the hospital for a few days when she was a toddler.
+toddler.
 We often had the same outfits, but in different colors.
-The summer I turned seven and S was two, my family went camping in Canada and S stayed with Mummu.
+The summer I turned seven and S was two, my family went camping in Canada and S

-with our dog Colette.
+S, the cool one, with our dog Colette. |

 All these decades later, not much has changed.
 She is still the cool one.
 She is clever and creative and funny and generous.
 She has three amazing, beautiful, and intelligent daughters.
 Her social circle is large and for years before the pandemic, her house was frequently the site of gatherings for the Sunday football games.
 I keep thinking if I ever grow up, I want to be just like her.